What Is Gated Content? [All Encompassing Guide to Gated Content]

 Even though gated content has some drawbacks, that doesn’t mean you shouldn’t use it.

-The important part is that you know when to use it, which brings us to the next section.
+The important part is that you know when to use gated content, which brings us to the next section.

-How to use gated content: 3 gated content best practices
+How to use gated content: 3 best practices

 Now, let’s dive into some gated content best practices so you can use gated content effectively!